deephdc/deep-docs/source/user/overview/user-roles.rst

 ========================

 .. todo:: Check the bullet points for correctness and add additional bullet points
+.. todo:: Add diagrams of interaction with the diferent :doc:`DEEP components <architecture>`

 DEEPaaS is focused with three different types of users in mind, whcih vary in their machine learning knowledge and their usage of DEEPaaS.